marcoslucianops/DeepStream-Yolo/multipleInferences.md

 # Multiple YOLO inferences
 How to use multiples GIE's on DeepStream

-1. Donwload [my native folder](https://github.com/marcoslucianops/DeepStream-Yolo/tree/master/native), rename to yolo and move to your deepstream/sources folder.
+1. Download [my native folder](https://github.com/marcoslucianops/DeepStream-Yolo/tree/master/native), rename to yolo and move to your deepstream/sources folder.
 2. Make a folder, in deepstream/sources/yolo directory, named pgie (where you will put files of primary inference).
 3. Make a folder, for each secondary inference, in deepstream/sources/yolo directory, named sgie* (* = 1, 2, 3, etc.; depending on the number of secondary inferences; where you will put files of others inferences).
 4. Copy and remane each obj.names file to labels.txt in each inference directory (pgie, sgie*), according each inference type.